To: Maryland General Assembly Leadership

 - It is a moral imperative to protect the human dignity of all, and there can be no human dignity in a degraded, harmful environment.

 - The health of the people of Maryland is negatively impacted by environmental pollution and degradation.
 The health disparities are more egregious in communities of color and low-income neighborhoods where environmental pollution and degradation is concentrated.

 - An Environmental Human Rights amendment would empower all Marylanders, local governments, and the state to protect and defend this fundamental right.

 - A constitutional right would be the foundation for improved laws and regulations, and act as a true guardrail to prevent the most egregious forms of harmful actions now and for future generations, providing environmental justice in our state.

 - A constitutional right, as opposed to a regular law, would ensure that environmental protection is considered among the highest obligations of the government, pursued as “a matter of the highest public priority,” (per MEPA) and not merely “good public policy”.

-We, the undersigned people of Maryland, ask the leadership of the Maryland General Assembly to bring this amendment to a vote on the floor in both chambers and support passing the Environmental Human Rights Amendment during the 2022 legislative session.
+We, the undersigned people of Maryland, ask the leadership of the Maryland General Assembly to pass the Environmental Human Rights Amendment and ensure this amendment is on the 2024 general election ballot.
 Give the people of Maryland the right to decide whether the right to a healthful environment is a constitutional priority.